Xilinx/VMC_Help/HLS/Reduction_AND/README.md

 the output signals depends on whether the reduction takes place over all dimensions or over a specified dimension.

-Reduce over all dimensions
+- Reduce over all dimensions
 The output is a scalar and it is the bitwise AND of the elements of the input signal.

-Reduce over dimension 1
+- Reduce over dimension 1
 The output is a row vector (2-D) with as many elements as the number of columns of the input.
 Each element in the output is the bitwise AND reduction of the elements of the corresponding column of the input.

-Reduce over dimension 2
+- Reduce over dimension 2
 The output is a column vector (2-D) containing as many elements as the number of rows of the input.
 Each element in the output is the bitwise AND reduction of the elements of the corresponding row of the input.

 In the example below a 2x3 input signal of type int8 feeds into three different configurations of the Reduction AND block.

-Figure: Reduction AND Block

 ![](./Images/lju1532104004155.png)